ShadowCloneLabs/GlutamateMCPServers/src/uiassist/README.md

 2. Open Cursor and ensure it's configured to use the MCP server
 3. In a browser, navigate to a webpage
 4. In Cursor, ask the AI: "Take a screenshot of my current browser page."
-5. Select some HTML elements in the browser
+5. Select some HTML elements in the browser and enter instructions directly in the UI
-6. In Cursor, ask the AI: "Retrieve the HTML elements I just selected and explain their structure."
+6. In Cursor, ask the AI: "Retrieve the selected elements and explain their structure and follow instructions."
 7. Once finished, ask the AI: "Clear the selected elements."

 ## Integration with AI Assistants